kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-to-aws-cloudfront-using-ember-cli-deploy.md

 1. Set **HTTP Response Code** to **200: OK**
 1. Click **Create**

 It takes up to 15 minutes to create the CloudFront distribution.
 Once the **Status** column in the CloudFront list switches from "In Progress" to "Deployed", the distribution is complete.
-I visit the CloudFront domain name at `[cloudfrontcode].cloudfront.net`, and my Ember application works here just as it did at the S3 Endpoint. <s>When I refresh a route other than the root, it still redirects to the S3 Endpoint, but I will update the redirect rules after my custom domain is set up.</s> **UPDATE (2/9/2016):** The CloudFront custom error response will now handle any non-root routes.
+I visit the CloudFront domain name at `[cloudfrontcode].cloudfront.net`, and my Ember application works here just as it did at the S3 Endpoint.

 ## Step 3: Use Custom Domain for CloudFront